belalmosad/Handy-Charts/README.md

 - [x] Implement `ScatterPlot` to displaye dots on scale grid.
 - [x] Implement `BarPlot` to display discrete data horizontally with the values vertically.
 - [x] Implement `VennDiagram` to visually displays all the possible logical relationships between two or three sets.
+- [x] Implement `TimeLine` to display a list of events in chronological order.
+- [x] Implement `SpanChart`  to display dataset ranges between a minimum value and a maximum value.